 Throughout Lehigh Valley, you’ll find historic architecture and scenic views everywhere you turn.
 The next time you stay at The Lafayette Inn, take a day to experience the Lehigh Valley Covered Bridge Tour.
 These historic covered bridges are popular with artists, photographers, tourists, and locals alike.
 This leisurely tour is a self-led driving tour that can be enjoyed at any time of the year.

-To learn more about the best things to see and do throughout Easton and the Lehigh Valley, download our complimentary Vacation Guide.
+To learn more about the best things to see and do throughout Easton and the Lehigh Valley, read our blog.
 It contains local insight on the area’s best restaurants, outdoor activities, attractions, and more!

 Discover the Lehigh Valley Covered Bridge Tour